koendv/paste_dispenser/README.md

 ## Connecting everything

-To access the built-in console, a USB to serial adapter needs to be connected between solder paste dispenser and PC.
-Look for "FTDI FT232RL USB to 5V TTL Serial" on your favorite internet shopping site.
+The controller board has four headers:

 * J1 is the ISP connector for downloading the initial firmware to the atmega microcontroller.
-* J2 connects to the USB to serial adapter (pins +5V, RX, TX, GND) and the footswitch (pins FTSW, GND).
+* J2 connects to an USB to serial adapter (pins +5V, RX, TX, GND) and the footswitch (pins FTSW, GND).
 * J3 is the connector for the stepper motor.
 Both unipolar and bipolar steppers can be connected.
 Connect one coil to pins A1 and A2, and one coil to pins B1 and B2.
 Connect the center tap of unipolar steppers to pin GND.
 * J4 is the OLED display connector.